 Connect the live agent to the repository computer

-3. Either copy the live agent executable to the suspect computer, along with the required security certificates, or attach a USB with them.
+3. Either copy the live agent executable to the suspect computer, along with the required security certificates, or attach a USB containing them.
+They can be downloaded from the portal.

 4. Determine the IP address of the Repository (in this case the Controller).